 This project is a big step in our mission to leave the world Lusher than we found it.

 What exactly is the new scheme?

-Throughout 2021 we will be throwing our scheme wide open and inviting our customers in the UK&I to return any of their Lush plastic packaging back to our shops for recycling.
-Not only that but our packaged product fans can claim 50p/c towards their Lush shopping per qualifying item they bring back!
-This ‘deposit’ return will be added towards their total bill at the till-point on the same day.
+Throughout 2021 we will be throwing our scheme wide open and inviting our customers in Australia and New Zealand to return their Lush plastic packaging back to our shops for recycling.
+Not only that but our packaged product fans can claim $1.00 towards their Lush shopping per qualifying item they bring back!
+This ‘deposit’ return will be added towards their total purchase at the till-point on the same day.

-But for those who are outside of the UK&I or simply just love the scheme the way it is, never fear - we will still be offering a fresh face mask for 5 empties!
-The great news is that not only will our black & clear PP pots continue to count in the 5 for a fresh mask scheme but any full-sized Lush plastic packaging items will now qualify.
+For those who simply just love the current scheme of getting that free Fresh Face Mask in exchange for 5 pots, never fear - we will still be offering this!
+The great news is that not only will our black & clear PP pots continue to count in the 5 for a fresh mask scheme but the range of other full-sized Lush plastic packaging items will now qualify.
 Meaning that if it counts in the new scheme, it also counts in the continued fresh mask scheme.